fernando-romulo-silva/image-converter-service/README.md

 This a project that converts images with text into simple text using diverse technologies.
 I used [tesseract](https://github.com/tesseract-ocr/tesseract) for it and exposes it as a web service using spring boot.
+For more information plese check the [project development site](https://fernando-romulo-silva.github.io/image-converter-service/)

 # Model